 Carving its way between the English and Welsh borders, the Wye is truly picturesque.
 It’s also one of the best places for kayaking and canoeing in the UK.
 You can paddle all the way downstream from Glasbury-on-Wye, through the book town of Hay-on-Wye, down to Hereford, Monmouth and the Severn Estuary.

 The Waverly is the last seagoing paddle steamer in the world.
 She’s a beautiful ship, with chuffing funnels, slick varnish and gleaming brass.
 Take a cruise on the Waverly or her sister ship, the Balmoral, through Scotland’s lochs and islands, the Bristol Channel, the Thames or along the South Coast.

 Pick your way up river over boulders, wade through fast-flowing streams and clamber up waterfalls.
 Throw in a bit of caving, some rock climbing and a good soaking and you’ve got gorge walking.
-Black Mountain Activities offers gorge walking packages in the Brecon Beacons and River Deep Mountain High have a similar set-up in the Lake District.
+Black Mountain Activities and Blue Ocean Adventures offer gorge walking packages in the Brecon Beacons and River Deep Mountain High have a similar set-up in the Lake District.